 2. CONSEQUENCES OF CO2 ON ENVIRONMENT

-As CO2 is naturally present in the air, it’s not harmful to living organism.
+As CO2 is naturally present in the air, it’s not harmful to a living organism.
 But CO2 emissions are also accompanied by heavy metals, different contaminant.
 Which, all together, provoke deleterious effects on a living organism.
 This latest is sensitive to variations of the CO2 concentrations in the atmosphere.
 This emission has consequences on wildlife and plants.

 For birds and mammals: The carbon can kill by asphyxiation at a certain level and time of exposition.
 Its chemical property, higher than oxygen, permits it to be able to rapidly cross numerous types of the biological membrane (including the central nervous system).